NHSDigital/healthcare-worker-api/README.md

 ### Development process

 #### PRs

-**All commits need to be signed** else the PR will be automatically rejected.
-See https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits for details.
+**All commits need to be [signed](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)** else the PR will be automatically rejected.

 All work should be performed against a ticket in the HCW jira project.
 The changes should be made on a branch specific to that ticket.
 We don't have any formal branch naming conventions, but as a minimum the ticket number must be on the branch.